Wednesday, January 4, 2012

 Raptor becomes Immortal

 So back from Gavor and my hiatus I had to decide what would be my come back review.
-Well how about Greek Mythology with gay overtones.
+Well how about Greek Mythology.
 Let’s hit that!
 Wait!
 No I mean…ok poor choice of words.

 I was pretty exited about seeing this due to no small fact that it resembled Zack Snyder’s 300.
 I mean the trailer had all this fighting and a bow that shoots glowing arrows and wait there was fighting and let’s not forget the fighting.